-Indiana University School of Nursing (IUSON) offers distance-accessible courses.
-The distanceaccessible option offers master's-prepared nurses access to our Ph.D. program through a variety of distance technologies.
+Indiana University School of Nursing (IUSON) offers distanceaccessible courses.
+The distance-accessible option offers BSN and MSN nurses access to our Ph.D. program through a variety of distance technologies.
 Faculty and students use Web-based courses, video conferencing, listserv dialogues, telephone conferencing, and other emerging technologies to communicate effectively via long distance.
-Online courses and faculty mentoring are coupled with required on-campus summer sessions.
-Admission criteria and curriculum are the same for both options.
+Online courses and faculty mentoring are coupled with required on-campus summer sessions for all students.
+Admission criteria and curriculum are the same for on campus or distance accessible options.

-Focus Areas of Study with Wide Applications
+Focus Areas of Study with Wide Application

 Students who pursue the Ph.D. in Nursing Science choose one of two sub-plans or focus areas.
 The two focus areas are Clinical Nursing Science and Health Systems.
-Doctoral students work closely with faculty mentors utilizing the resources available at the Indiana University School of Nursing and will participate in intensive research studies.
+Doctoral students work closely with faculty mentors utilizing the resources available at the Indiana University School of Nursing and participate in intensive research studies.
 Focus areas reflect faculty research strengths.